-Read this post to know more about the causes, risk factors, symptoms, treatment, and complications of PPHN in newborns and how it can be treated.
+Read on to know more about the causes, risk factors, symptoms, and complications of PPHN in newborns and how it can be treated.

 How Does PPHN Occur?

 The following points explain the pathophysiology of PPHN.

 - While in the mother’s womb, the baby’s lungs do not exchange oxygen and carbon dioxide.
 The fetus receives oxygen through the umbilical cord, and the lungs need less blood supply.

 - After birth, ideally, the circulation changes when the baby begins to inhale and exhale.

 - This change in lung pressure helps in closing the fetal connections between the heart and the blood vessels.
 It helps in redirecting the blood to the lungs, and this blood flow to the lungs helps in the gaseous exchange.